 Hazelcast is peer-to-peer and supports simple scalability, cluster setup (with options to gather statistics, monitor via JMX protocol, and manage the cluster with useful utilities), distributed data structures and events, data portioning, and transactions.
 It is also redundant as it keeps the backup of each data entry on multiple members.
 To scale your cluster, simply start another instance, data and backups are automatically and evenly balanced.

 It provides a collection of useful APIs to access the CPUs in your cluster for maximum processing speed.
 It also offers distributed implementations of a large number of developer-friendly interfaces from Java such as Map, Queue, ExecutorService, Lock, and JCache.

-It’s most popular use case is distributed in-memory caching and data store.
+Its most popular use case is distributed in-memory caching and data storage.
 But it can also be deployed for web session clustering, NoSQL replacement, parallel processing, easy messaging, and much more.

 Mcrouter is a free and open-source Memcached protocol router for scaling Memcached deployments, developed and maintained by Facebook.
 It features Memcached ASCII protocol, flexible routing, multi-cluster support, multi-level caches, connection pooling, multiple hashing schemes, prefix routing, replicated pools, production traffic shadowing, online reconfiguration, and destination health monitoring/automatic failover.

-Additionally, it supports for cold cache warm-up, rich stats and debugs commands, reliable delete stream quality of service, large values, broadcast operations, and comes with IPv6 and SSL support.
+Additionally, it supports cold cache warm-up, rich stats and debugs commands, reliable delete stream quality of service, large values, and broadcast operations, and comes with IPv6 and SSL support.

-It is being used at Facebook and Instagram as a core component of cache infrastructure, to handle almost 5 billion requests per second at peak.
+It is being used on Facebook and Instagram as a core component of cache infrastructure, to handle almost 5 billion requests per second at peak.